needle-mirror/com.unity.purchasing.udp/Documentation~/getting-started.md

 <a name="linking"></a>
 ## Linking your Unity project to UDP

-To be able to use the UDP Settings window, you need to link your Unity project to a UDP Client.
+To enable the Unity Distribution Portal settings in the Project Settings window, you need to link your Unity project to a UDP Client.

 Prerequisites